Rose-Wangechi-Datagirl/Real-Time-Nairobi-Traffic-Data-Streaming/README.md

 3. Saves the processed data to **CSV files** and uses **checkpoints** for fault tolerance.

 ## **8. Output**
--Printed Data: The consumer will print the streamed traffic data to the console.
+- Printed Data: The consumer will print the streamed traffic data to the console.
--Saved Data: The processed data is saved to CSV files in the ./traffic_data directory.
+- Saved Data: The processed data is saved to CSV files in the ./traffic_data directory.

 ---